servian/TechChallengeApp/readme.md

 - Remove admin user for connection string, but needed for seeding
 - API Traffic could be restricted from public access if required
 - Keyvault could be put inside the vnet (keyvault integration with app service would stop working as current azure limitation)
 - Could add Traffic management resource for improved traffic management.
-Currently using App service built in load balancer to handle horizaontal scaling.
+Currently using App service built in load balancer to handle horizontal scaling.
 - Use of deployment slot for a blue/green type deployment